-- 1. Oral and written notice of the charges in English and the primary language of the home if other than English.
-This notice shall include: - i.
+1. Oral and written notice of the charges in English and the primary language of the home if other than English.
+This notice shall include:

+- i.
 The disciplinary offense; - ii.
 The basis for the charge; - iii.
 The potential consequences, including the potential length of the suspension; - iv.
-The opportunity to have a hearing with the principal and the parent concerning the proposed suspension, including the opportunity to dispute the charges and to present the student's explanation of the alleged incident; - v.
+The opportunity to have a hearing with the principal and the parent concerning the proposed suspension, including the opportunity to dispute the charges and to present the student's explanation of the alleged incident: - v.
 The date, time, and location of the hearing; - vi.
 The right of the parent and student to interpreter services at the hearing; and - vii.
 If the student may be placed on a long-term suspension following the hearing with the principal: - 1.
 The rights set forth under the "Procedures for Long-Term Suspension"; and - 2.
 The right to appeal the principal's decision to the superintendent. - 2.
-At the hearing, if the student and/or parent elects to attend, the student shall have the opportunity to present his/her version of the relevant facts and any mitigating circumstances.
+At the hearing, the principal shall discuss the disciplinary offense, the basis for the charge and any other pertinent information.
+If the student and/or parent elects to attend, the student shall have the opportunity to present his/her version of the relevant facts and any mitigating circumstances.
 The principal shall make reasonable efforts to notify the parent orally of the opportunity to attend the hearing.
 To conduct the hearing without the parent, the principal must be able to document reasonable efforts to include the parent.
-The principal is presumed to have made reasonable efforts if the principal sent written notice and has documented at least two (2) attempts to contact the parent in the manner specified by the parent for emergency notification.

-- 3. Based on the available information, the principal shall make a determination as to whether the student committed the disciplinary offences and what remedy shall be imposed.
+The principal is presumed to have made reasonable efforts if the principal sent written notice and has documented at least two (2) attempts to contact the parent in the manner specified by the parent for emergency notification. - 3.
+Based on the available information, the principal shall make a determination as to whether the student committed the disciplinary offenses and what remedy shall be imposed.
 The principal shall notice the student and parent in writing of his/her decision, the reasons for it, and, if applicable, the type and duration of the suspension and the opportunity to make up assignments and other academic work. - 4.
 If the student is in a public preschool program or in grades K through 3, the principal shall send a copy of the written determination to the superintendent and explain the reasons for imposing an out-of-school suspension, before the suspension takes effect.